esp-rs/book/src/writing-your-own-application/generate-project/esp-template.md

 - `#![no_std]`
   - This tells the Rust compiler that this code doesn't use `libstd`
 - `#![no_main]`
   - The `no_main` attribute says that this program won't use the standard main interface, which is tailored for command-line applications that receive arguments.
 Instead of the standard main, we'll use the entry attribute from the `riscv-rt` crate to define a custom entry point.
-In this program we have named the entry point `main`, but any other name could have been used.
+In this program, we have named the entry point `main`, but any other name could have been used.
 The entry point function must be a [diverging function].
 I.e. it has the signature `fn foo() -> !`; this type indicates that the function never returns – which means that the program never terminates.
 - `use esp_backtrace as _;`
-  - Since we are in a bare-metal environment we need a panic-handler that runs if a panic occurs in code
+  - Since we are in a bare-metal environment, we need a panic-handler that runs if a panic occurs in code
   - There are a few different crates you can use (e.g `panic-halt`) but `esp-backtrace` provides an implementation that prints the address of a backtrace - together with `espflash`/`espmonitor` these addresses can get decoded into source code locations
 - `use esp_println::println;`
-  - Provices `println!` implementation
+  - Provides `println!` implementation
 - `use hal:{...}`
   - We need to bring in some types we are going to use
   - These are from `esp-hal`